 Bitumen VG30 is similar to bitumen 60/70 in terms of appearance; however, these two grades have different capabilities.
 First of all, a high quality vacuum bottom is used in the production of VG30 bitumen.
 Secondly, VG 30 bitumen is proven to work more efficiently than pen grade bitumen 60/70, because it is tested more carefully.
-If you have plans for buying VG 30 bitumen and have doubts about its quality, contact us for a free consultation on this page.

 Another thing you need to know when buying VG 30 bitumen is the price.
 Compared to bitumen 60/70, the price of VG 30 is a bit higher, mainly because of its better quality and performance in road projects.
 See the latest price of bitumen VG30.

 Refineries produce VG 40 bitumen for being used in countries with higher temperatures.
 This grade of bitumen efficiently improves a pavement’s resistance to problems associated with higher temperatures and heavy traffic loads, due to its higher viscosity.